Frequently Asked Questions

 Provide them with custom financial products in collaboration with lenders

-Improve their financial well being (which in turn helps keep the marketplace of LSP healthy).
+Improve their financial well being (which in turn helps keep the credit marketplace healthy).

 3. What is the business model of an LSP?

-As an agent of the borrowers, LSPs charge them.
-They can charge value added fees to help their customers avail loans, a subscription fee for credit advisory and more.
+As an agent of the borrowers, LSPs charge the borrower as compared to the current model where LSPs are paid a bounty or commission by lenders.
+They can charge value added fees to help their customers obtain loans, a subscription fee for credit advisory and more.
 More business models are emerging as we engage with LSPs.

 4. Will LSPs be regulated?